-Tzanio Kolev is a computational mathematician at the Center for Applied Scientific Computing, where he works on finite element discretizations and solvers for problems arising in various application areas, such as computational electromagnetics, elasticity and compressible shock hydrodynamics.
-He is a member of the Scalable Linear Solvers (hypre) project, and the project leader of the High-Order Curvilinear Finite Elements for Shock Hydrodynamics (BLAST) project.
+Tzanio Kolev is a computational mathematician at the Center for Applied Scientific Computing, where he works on efficient finite element discretizations and solvers for problems arising in various application areas, such as compressible shock hydrodynamics, multi-material ALE simulations, radiation-hydrodynamics and computational electromagnetics.

 Tz.
 Kolev and P. Vassilevski, Auxiliary space AMG for H(curl) problems, Proceedings of the 17th International Conference on Domain Decomposition Methods, Lecture Notes in Computational Science and Engineering, Springer, 2008, pp.147-154.